 Average Acupuncturist’s Salary: The Story Behind the Numbers

 What is an acupuncturist’s salary?
 On your search to answer that question, you’ll likely find a range of incomes.
-That’s because many factors go into determining how much money an acupuncturist makes.
+Below, we’ll explore the factors that go into determining how much money an acupuncturist makes.

 According to Jessica Frier, DAOM, Program Chair and Assistant Professor of Acupuncture and Chinese Medicine at Northwestern Health Sciences University (NWHSU), “This is a great time to join the acupuncture profession.”